 - Avoid posting social media announcements about your travel plans; such announcements make you an easy target for thieves.
 Wait until you’re home to post your photos or share details about your trip.

 - Never use the computers available in public areas, hotel business centers, or cyber cafés since they may be loaded with keyloggers and malware.

 - Be careful when using public wireless networks or Wi-Fi hotspots; they’re not secure, so anyone could potentially see what you’re doing on your computer or mobile device while you’re connected.

-- When going online use a trusted Wi-Fi such as a hotel or conference centre Wi-fi.
-Always use the UCD VPN (Available to UCD Staff) when accessing University Services or Apps.
-Contact the helpdesk for more information.
+- Always use the UCD VPN (Available to UCD Staff) when accessing University Services or Apps.

 - Disable Wi-Fi and Bluetooth when not in use.
 Some stores and other locations search for devices with Wi-Fi or Bluetooth enabled to track your movements when you’re within range.